Haviland Forrister

 an amazing experience to live as your own mediator of everything.

-That is what college did for me…changed me into a person truly
+That is what college did for me…changed me into a person

-my own mindset.
-It freed me…and at the same time I feel it
+me truly develop my own mindset.
+It freed me…and at the same

-sometimes boxes me in.
+time I feel it sometimes boxes me in.

-As a Grrrl I remind myself to be ever true to myself in whatever
+As a Grrrl I remind myself to be ever true to myself in whatever I do.
+I realize

-I do.
-I realize that one light shining can truly cause others to
+that one light shining can truly cause others to do the same because I help

-them a truly Grrrl attitude.
-Not to say that I’ve learned
+my girls to uplift themselves and give them a truly Grrrl attitude.
+Not to

-it all, but I share what I’ve learned to those who wish to
+say that I’ve learned it all, but I share what I’ve learned to

-know and I too learn from them.
+those who wish to know and I too learn from them.

 Fisk has opened my eyes to the fact that I am not the only one.
+That there

-That there are others out there like me other than in my family,
+are others out there like me other than in my family, other than in Act

-class is a class full of artists; visual artists, actors, singers,
+Like a GRRRL.
+My class is a class full of artists; visual artists, actors,

-dancers…I love it.
+singers, dancers…I love it.
 When I saw them I just knew…I just

 knew that it’d be different than my other school experiences.

-I realized that I could truly be myself around them which led me
+I realized that I could truly be myself around them which led me on the path

-on the path of being myself wherever I am.
-Not being ashamed of
+of being myself wherever I am.
+Not being ashamed of who I am.
+And I feel that

-who I am.
-And I feel that I’ve truly grown so much.
+I’ve truly grown so much.

-One thing for sure that this school does for me is that it keeps
+One thing for sure that this school does for me is that it keeps me busy.
+So

-me busy.
-So I have to learn to take care of myself and sometimes
+I have to learn to take care of myself and sometimes that means taking a break.

-and to be happy just because I am alive.
-Otherwise I would probably
+I am learning to be gentle with myself and to be happy just because I am alive.

-crack, so I have ultimately learned to cope.
+Otherwise I would probably crack, so I have ultimately learned to cope.

 Act Like a GRRRL has truly helped